 The opening profile is your first and perhaps most important dating tool.
-Learn how to avoid the mistakes made by 90 percent of searchers and create a profile that captures your strong points and stands out from the crowd.
+Learn how to avoid the mistakes made by 90 percent of searchers and create a dating profile that captures your strong points and stands out from the crowd.

 Every word counts in your opener, including your user name.
 Save Susan6134for your office or home computer.
 Your dating "handle" should be anonymous yet descriptive.
 One study of perceptions in cyberspace demonstrated that selective nicknames or handles influence the impressions others develop of the person using them.
 These little words count!